tuProlog/2ppy/README.md

     python3 -m pip install 2ppy
     ```
 1. Import `tuprolog.*` modules in your Python scripts
 1. *Note for the expert users:* 2ppy downloads its own [Java Virtual Machine](https://en.wikipedia.org/wiki/Java_virtual_machine) in order to call Java bytecode from python.
 If you install the package with sdist, it's downloaded during install.
-If you use the binary wheels packaging, it's download on first import of the `tuprolog` package.
+If you use the binary wheels packaging, it's downloaded on first import of the `tuprolog` package.

 ### How to develop 2PPy